< Back

 • Studies show mixed results

-• AI can enhance originality but might reduce flexibility (Doshi and Hauser 2023); other studies show that it increases flexibility and lowers originality
+• AI can enhance individual originality but reduces collective diversity (Doshi & Hauser, 2024, Science Advances); other studies show it increases flexibility and lowers originality

 • Tough to measure, because it’s so implementation-dependent